davy7125/polyphone/en/manual/soundfont-editor/editing-pages/instrument-editor.md

   Indicates the intensity of chorus and reverb effects.
   The effects are configurable in the software [settings](manual/settings.md#doc_sound).
 * **Fixed key and velocity**\
-  Can freeze the key and velocity on the key range specified by the linked sample.
+  Force the value of the key and of the velocity on the full extent of the division.
 * **Offsets**\
   Changes the positions of the start and end of a sound during playback, as well as the start and end of the loop.
   The unit of an offset is samples (number of values).